rism-digital/muscat-guidelines/default/en/source_773.md

 Click the appropriate button and search for the RISM ID number of the parent record or composite volume.

 _MARC export note:_
-Upon export, $a is generated which contains normalized data from the 100 $a and 240 $a of the linked record.
+Upon export, $a is generated which contains normalized data from the 100 $a of the linked record, and $t is generated which contains normalized data from the 240 $a and $m of the linked record.